 One of the ways that my teaching philosophy encourages the transfer of skills and knowledge to beyond the classroom is through a strong emphasis on writing skills.
 I believe that it is important that all students are able to write effectively–ranging from the simple mechanics of spelling, grammar, and style, to the more abstract skills of crafting convincing arguments.
 Because I teach lower-division introductory courses, the writing skills that I help my students develop will continue to serve them throughout the rest of their academic careers.
 Even within the public speaking classroom, where the majority of student assessment is through the delivery of speeches, I emphasize the importance of writing skills.
 For example, I spend an entire class session on how to properly cite sources, and format a works cited page; proper formatting is a large component of students’ grades on their written speech outlines.
 By emphasizing writing skills such as these, I hope to prepare students to succeed beyond my classroom.
 By practicing how to organize and articulate their ideas, my students are prepared for both the hypothetical cocktail party, as well as

 I also believe in the importance of cultivating a supportive community and maintaining a culture of mutual respect.
 This is a key part of my own classroom management, but also helps students feel more comfortable with their speaking environment, and possibly overcome aspects of their own communication apprehension.
 One way that I foster this environment is through the use of peer evaluations for student speeches.
 For each speaker, I ask students to write a few brief sentences to summarize their thoughts.
-I don’t explicitly tell them to leave positive or negative comments, but merely to “leave the type of comments that they would like to receive.”
+I don’t explicitly tell them to leave positive or negative comments, but merely to “leave the type of comments that you would like to receive.”
 In these peer evaluations, students have been supportive to one another, while also offering genuine constructive criticism.
 This is a key component of my teaching philosophy not only because of the benefits that it brings to the public speaking classroom, but because it is also an important adult life skill.